coderamen666/srd-v3.5-md/basic-rules-and-legal/character-classes-ii.md

 it stops affecting the mount if it moves farther than 5 feet away and will not affect the mount again even if it returns to the paladin before the duration expires.
-Additionally, the paladin may cast a spell with a target of "You" on her mount (as a touch range spell) instead of on herself.
-A paladin and her mount can share spells even if the spells normally do not affect creatures of the mount's type (magical beast).
+Additionally, the paladin may cast a spell with a target of “You” on her mount (as a touch range spell) instead of on herself.
+A paladin and her mount can share spells even if the spells normally do not affect creatures of the mount’s type (magical beast).

-*Share Saving Throws:* For each of its saving throws, the mount uses its own base save bonus or the paladin's, whichever is higher.
-The mount applies its own ability modifiers to saves, and it doesn't share any other bonuses on saves that the master might have.
+*Share Saving Throws:* For each of its saving throws, the mount uses its own base save bonus or the paladin’s, whichever is higher.
+The mount applies its own ability modifiers to saves, and it doesn’t share any other bonuses on saves that the master might have.

-*Improved Speed (Ex):* The mount's speed increases by 10 feet.
+*Improved Speed (Ex):* The mount’s speed increases by 10 feet.

 *Command (Sp):* Once per day per two paladin levels of its master, a mount can use this ability to command other any normal animal of